Mon-Fri 9:00 - 17:00

 1. Review Governing Documents: The first step in any share transfer is to review the corporation’s articles of incorporation, by-laws, and shareholders’ agreement to understand any restrictions or procedures that must be followed.

-2. Compliance with Legal Requirements: Ensure that the transfer complies with the OBCA and other relevant legislation, such as securities laws which may apply if the shares are considered securities.
+2. Compliance with Legal Requirements: Ensure that the transfer complies with the OBCA and other relevant legislation, such as securities laws, which may apply if the shares are considered securities.

 3. Board Approval: In many cases, the board of directors must approve the transfer of shares, especially if there are restrictions on transferability.